 Cancer fevers often rise and fall during the day, and sometimes they peak at the same time.
 See your doctor if you have a temperature of over 100.5 degrees F that lasts for more than a few days.

 Lump in the neck.
-It could be an infection, but it's also an early warning of mouth, throat, thyroid, and voice box (larynx) cancers.
+It could be an infection, but it's also an early warning of thyroid cancer.

 Cancer lumps usually don't hurt.
 If you have one that doesn't go away or grows, see your doctor.

 Night sweats.
 In middle-aged women, it can be a symptom of menopause, but it's also a symptom of cancer or an infection.

 Skin changes.
 A telltale sign of skin cancer is a growth that starts to look different or a sore that doesn't heal.
 See a dermatologist for any spot that: